SiliconLabs/peripheral_examples/series2/ldma/ldma_single_looped/readme.txt

    first descriptor complete (this can be seen in the Expressions window)
 6. Resume the program.
 The debugger should halt inside the interrupt subroutine again, after the next descriptor has completed.
-You can do this 2 more times, then the LDMA tranfer will be completed.
+You can do this 2 more times, then the LDMA transfer will be completed.

 ================================================================================